 To grok in fullness means to understand so thoroughly that the observer becomes a part of the observed. – The Electric Kool-Aid Acid Test, 1968

-Grok spread beyond the hippies into car culture too.
-Auto expert John Muir told readers to “grok the car” in his 1969 guide.
-The word became a tool for describing deep knowledge in many areas.
+“Grok” even spread into car culture.
+In his 1969 manual, *How to Keep Your Volkswagen Alive*, auto expert John Muir told readers to “grok the car.”
+The word became a versatile tool for describing deep, intuitive knowledge in many fields.

 Grok in Technology